 “ALWP and all things MiSST continue to enrich the lives of Highbury Grove students - opportunities such as performing on the Queen Elizabeth Hall stage, taking part in residential trips at Radley College, and learning all kinds of instruments - from the horn to the bassoon - simply wouldn't exist for many of our young people otherwise.
 It is lovely to watch the strong relationships that develop across year groups and schools through taking part in MiSST activities, and to see students inspired to create their own music to perform with their peers."

-Quote from Year 7 Student
+Quote from Josh, Year 7 Student:

-Quote from Head Teacher Aimee Lyall
+Quote from Head Teacher Aimee Lyall:

 "Music has the power to transform and shape lives.
 It connects individuals and for our students it integrates them into the wider life of the school.
 Music builds character - resilience, discipline and confidence.
 The access to a classical music education that MiSST provides is second to none and is an aspect of our provision that we are most proud of - because it makes a daily difference.
 Whether our students are beginners or accomplished performers, the programmes that MiSST provides cater for all, challenge all and support all.
 All young people should have the opportunity to learn to play a musical instrument and MiSST has made that possible for the students of Highbury Grove."